greendormer/tm-enclosure-3d/README.md

 ## Features

-- Outdoor, weather-resistant design to prevent water and dust infiltration for your traffic monitor components.
+- Outdoor, weather-resistant design to prevent water and dust infiltration for your traffic monitor components (IP-52 to IP-65, depending on model, not certified).
 - Designed to fit the Traffic Monitor recommended hardware: camera, radar, and AI co-processor.
 For environmental / air quality sensors see AQ enclosure.
 - Measures roughly 190mm x 190mm x 95mm (≅ 7.5in x 7.5in x 3.75in) and weighs 250 grams (≅ 8.8 oz) empty
 - 1/4"-20 screw insert holes on bottom and back (depending on model) for compatability with a variety of camera -style mounting hardware.